TIMBER ID & OVEN DRY MC TESTING

 - Samples are to be individually ‘plastic wrapped’ or put in separate sealed plastic bags.
 Samples should also be stored in cool conditions prior to dispatch to ATFA, 7 Coachwood Court, Mackenzie, QLD 4156 or in Western Australia please send to 42 O’Malley St Osborne Park WA 6017 with a copy of your request form.

-To request an oven dry test please click here to download our order form.
+To request an oven dry test please click here to fill out the order form.